Converting from CTools to Canvas

 - If the Canvas Course is also published, these modules will be visible to students.

-- To unpublish a module, click the little green cloud next to it to turn it gray.
+- To unpublish a module, click the little green icon next to it to change the status.

 - In CTools, instructors can choose to send email notifications to all students.